Course Information

 If you’re planning to study or learn other languages, an English Literature A level will also help you when it comes to reading and appreciating classic works in their original language.
 And as a core subject throughout the curriculum, it’s a particularly good qualification for aspiring teachers.

-Some examples of the industries you might join with an English Literature qualification include:
+Some examples of the industries and careers you might join with an English Literature qualification include:

 How much does it cost?